4ngel2769/4ngel2769/README.md

 ### 🗺️ What I'm Working On

 - **Sysadmin**
-  - Managing a swarm of Linux machines/VPSs, Docker containers, and Kubernetes clusters.
+  - Managing a swarm of Linux machines/VPSs running Docker containers and Kubernetes clusters.

 - **[Helix](https://github.com/4ngel2769/Helix)**
   A Discord bot written in TypeScript.